lexpk/Computer-Aided-Verification-UE/readme.md

 ### 1.2.
 Setting up Python

 We will be using Python for the exercises.
 You can install Python from the [official website](https://www.python.org/downloads/).
-We recommend using either virtualenv or conda to manage your python environment.
+It is recommended using either virtualenv or conda to manage your python environment.
 You can install the required packages by running:

 ```bash
 pip install -r requirements.txt